By Hal Frankel, OD

 Before I sold my practice to MyEyeDr.
 I was working six days a week in the office and putting in long hours on the weekend.
 That added up to about 70 hours a week of work, with around 30 percent of that time devoted to administrative tasks like payroll and financial management.

 I now am working around 32 hours per week.
 That means I can still provide patient care, but in a more focused way, in which I have the time to devote myself to having thorough, in-depth conversations with each patient, to really understand and meet their needs.

 I can talk in a more relaxed way with patients in which I’m not always watching the clock.
 I chat with them enough to discover their weekend boating hobby, for which they could benefit from polarized prescription sunwear, or I can learn that they haven’t been able to spend as much time outside gardening because of ocular allergies.

 I might also hear about their difficulty driving at night due to diminished vision, or that they had to give up a needlepoint hobby because their near vision is no longer sharp enough.

 When your only concern is patient care, and your schedule has been freed from administrative tasks, you have the time and focus to get to know your patients.
-It is at that point, where having a true understanding of the patient and their needs, is when I can really be that trusted clinical provider, and provide the best patient experience.
+It is at that point, with a true understanding of the patient and their needs, that I can really be that trusted clinical provider, and provide the best patient experience.

 Sell to a Company That Wants to Be Your Partner